Michael Hyatt: Career

 Hyatt has worked extensively in theater, television, and film.
 Early in her career, Hyatt performed for five months on Broadway in the musical Ragtime.

-She played the role of Rita in the 2009 Los Angeles production of the Danai Gurira play, Eclipsed.
+She played the role of Rita in the 2009 Los Angeles production of the Danai Gurira play Eclipsed.

 Hyatt had a recurring role on the first four seasons of the HBO series The Wire as Brianna Barksdale.
 She starred in Spike TV's The Kill Point as SWAT team commander Connie Reubens.
 She has guest starred on both Aaron Sorkin's The West Wing and Studio 60 on the Sunset Strip.
 She has also made brief appearances in ER, 24, Law & Order, Six Feet Under, The Big Bang Theory, Veronica Mars, Oz, Criminal Minds, Joan of Arcadia, Dexter, and Glee.

 Hyatt had a featured role in the 2014 film Nightcrawler as a police detective.
 She had a recurring role in the second season of the HBO series True Detective.

 She had a recurring role on Crazy Ex-Girlfriend as Rebecca's (Rachel Bloom) therapist, Dr. Akopian.
 Hyatt portrays Detective Sheila Muncie in the TV show, Ray Donovan.

-Since July 2017 she has starred on the FX series Snowfall as Cissy Saint, mother of drug dealer Franklin Saint, a role she first played in its 2016 pilot.
+In July 2017, she starred on the FX series Snowfall as Cissy Saint, mother of drug dealer Franklin Saint, a role she first played in its 2016 pilot up until the series reached its conclusion in 2023.